Thesis Advising

 If you're thinking of writing a thesis as part of your Psychology concentration, the first thing you'll want to do is check out the Undergraduate Office's thesis manual.
 You can find it on the Honors Thesis section of this website!

-Garth teaches the thesis tutorial courses for Psychology concentrators, PSY 985 and PSY 991.
-Harvard Undergraduate students at any stage can meet with Garth if they are considering writing a thesis and would like more information about the thesis process, if a thesis fits with their goals, which faculty are eligible to supervise a thesis, or when and how to get started.
+Harvard undergraduate students at any stage can meet with Katie Powers, Associate Director of Undergraduate Studies, to discuss the thesis process.
 It's never too early to start the conversation!
+If you are considering writing a thesis and would like more information about the thesis process, if a thesis fits with your goals, which faculty are eligible to supervise a thesis, or when and how to get started, email Katie at kpowers@fas.harvard.edu to set up a meeting!

 Statistics Consulting